isabella232/katacoda-scenarios-8/quick-wins-lab-1/intro.md

-In this lab, we will see how to quickly start Scylla by running a single instance using Docker.
-We will then see how to run the CQL Shell.
+In this lab, you will see how to quickly start Scylla by running a single instance using Docker.
+You will then see how to run the CQL Shell.